lafvintech/LAFVIN-Desktop-AI-Gimbal-Robot/docs/source/ConfigureXiaozhi.rst

 FAQ For Xiaozhi Configure
 -------------------------

-1. If the website link does not open, verify that your browser has network access and use the exact URL: `https://xiaozhi.me/`.
+1. If the website link does not open, verify that your browser has network access and use the exact URL: `XiaoZhi <https://xiaozhi.me/>`_ .

 .. raw:: html